Myth: A breast injury can cause breast cancer

 Injuries to the breast do not cause breast cancer.

-It is also a good idea to talk with your doctor if you are experiencing breast pain, a recent injury, swelling, change in the skin on or around your breast, or anything that is out of the ordinary for you.
+It is also a good idea to talk with your doctor if you are experiencing breast pain, have experienced a recent injury, swelling, a change in the skin on or around your breast, or anything that is out of the ordinary for you.

 Sources: